zh-qifan/Stock_Graphs_Price_Prediction/README.md

 The datasets I used are forked from https://github.com/fulifeng/Temporal_Relational_Stock_Ranking.

 ## Run Experiment
 The results mentioned in the report can be reproduced by running the following code.
-At this stage, we do not include any arguments for the script.
+At this stage, we do not add any arguments for the script.
 In addition, the model training can be super slow (~24hr on A100...be patient).
 The training speed may be further optimized by split the large graph into small pieces since one of our stock graphs is blockwise fully connected.

 ```{bash}
 python main.py